SoundShare’s new app lets you create playlists with friends, stream them to Apple TV

 This collaborative playlist can be saved afterwards for later listening, too.

 SoundShare is also one of the first apps to feature deep integration with Apple’s MusicKit, introduced in iOS 11.
-This allows it to load your Apple Music “For You” page inside SoundShare, and access your recommended mixes, like your Favorites Mix, Chill Mix, and New Music Mix, as well as display daily playlists, daily albums, Spotlight playlists, new releases and more.
+This allows it to load your Apple Music “For You” page inside SoundShare, and access your recommended mixes, like your Favorites Mix, Chill Mix and New Music Mix, as well as display daily playlists, daily albums, Spotlight playlists, new releases and more.

 SoundShare is a free download on the App Store.

 The company declined to share its user numbers.
-But developer Matt Abras, who’s based in Brazil, says it has attracted attention from a handful music industry and tech execs, and the company is now in talks with some about doing deals.
+But developer Matt Abras, who’s based in Brazil, says it has attracted attention from a handful of music industry and tech execs, and the company is now in talks with some about doing deals.

 The company is not yet generating revenue.